bhboyle/ESP32_Light_Switch/README.md

 #Todo
-1. Finalize the hardware design and order boards for testing
+1. Finalize the hardware design and order boards and parts for testing
 2. Define the software requirements
 3. Complete the software for the ESP32-S3
 4. Design the enclosure in Fusion 360